imchillin/Anamnesis/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+**Repeatability**
+How often does the bug occur:
+Bug occured .../... attempts

 **Expected behaviour**
 A clear and concise description of what you expected to happen.